lamcnguyen89/UCF_Week_02_Homework--CSS-Bootstrap/README.md

 This is the homework for week 2 where we use the Bootstrap CSS library to create a web page showing our Web Development Portfolio.
 Bootstrap contains a large amount of premade CSS styles compiled into a library to make website building more efficient.

-The purpose of this assignment is to become aquainted with the use of the CSS Library Bootstrap in combination with HTML and CSS to create a website for the first time in this class
+The purpose of this assignment is to become aquainted with the use of the CSS Library Bootstrap in combination with HTML and CSS to create a website for the first time in this class.

 ### Prerequisites and Deployment